ctools/ctools/doc/source/users/reference_manual/csphagen.rst

     Input event list or observation definition XML file

 ``exclusion [file]``
-    Optional FITS file containing a WCS map in the first edu defining sky regions not to be used for background estimation (where map value > 0)
+    Optional FITS file containing a WCS map in the first hdu that defines sky regions not to be used for background estimation (where map value > 0)

 ``outroot [string]``
     Root of the file name for output PHA, ARF, RMF, XML, and ds9 reg files